 Quilting top and bottom adds texture to the placemats but is meant to be a subtle tone-on-tone effect.
 We used a diamond pattern at the top and vertical straight lines at the bottom.
-To help you get the same effect, we’ve included a placement template below as a free download so you can trace in all the guide lines.
+To help you get the same effect, we’ve included a placement template as a free download so you can trace in all the guide lines.

 Each placemat features a large appliquéd leaf bridging the center strata panel and the bottom solid panel.
 There are free templates included for the three leaf designs featured on our samples, but you could also draw your own leaves or choose a different shape that compliments your fabric selections.
-Our modern design has a trendy tropical feel, but perhaps you’d like classic autumn leaves or holiday pine cones.
+Our modern design has a trendy tropical feel, but perhaps you’d like classic autumn leaves or summery petals.
 With appliqué, simple shapes are best, and for this design, interior veins and stems add some very pretty dimension.

 You’ll see in our steps below that we switched out our presser feet throughout the project to give us the most accurate seam line and flexibility.
 The selection of feet and accessories is another one of our favorite things about Janome machines.
 When you’re using the right presser foot for the job, everything becomes easier!

-With quilted placemats, including several of we have here on S4H, a bound edge is the most traditional finish.
+With quilted placemats, including several we have here on S4H, a bound edge is the most traditional finish.
 However, because we wanted a very crisp and flat edge, in keeping with our modern design, we instead did most of the quilting first on just the front panel, then placed the front and back panels rights sides together, stitched the perimeter, turned right side out, and finished with limited additional quilting through all the layers.
 To maintain that sharp seamed edge, we closed the opening used for turning with a fusible rather than hand stitching.